MarshyKid/Ambient-Listening-FHIR/README.md

 The frontend communicates with the FastAPI backend.
 The backend is responsible for authentication, FHIR access, AI calls, validation, reconciliation, and FHIR writes.

+FHIR writes are also routed through an IRIS interoperability production that saves supported resources to the FHIR repository and creates searchable embeddings.
+During reconciliation, the backend can call a separate patient-scoped IRIS vector-search endpoint and include the returned top-K matches as supporting evidence.
+FHIR-server records remain authoritative, and reconciliation continues with FHIR data alone if vector retrieval fails.

 ## Repository Structure

 ```text